Crockpot meatloaf is the ultimate hands-off dinner made easy. It is slow-cooked to tender perfection and finished with a brown sugar ketchup glaze.

 Instructions

-- In a small mixing bowl, mix all brown sugar ketchup glaze ingredients (reserving the rest of the minced onion for the meatloaf itself), stirring or whisking to combine well.
+- In a small mixing bowl, to make the glaze mix ketchup, brown sugar, 2 tablespoons minced onion, apple cider vinegar, and pepper, stirring or whisking to combine well.
 Set aside.

 - Tear off a large strip of aluminum foil (heavy duty works well), and press it into the bottom and up two of the sides of a 6 quart or larger slow cooker.
 Spray lightly with non-stick cooking spray, then set aside.

-- Add ground beef, remaining minced onion (from step 1), stuffing mix, milk, eggs, 2 tablespoons glaze, salt and pepper.
+- Add ground beef, minced onion, stuffing mix, milk, eggs, 2 tablespoons glaze, salt and pepper.
 Use your hands to mix until just combined (being careful not to over mix).

 - Shape into an oval-like shape and place into the foil lined crockpot.
 Top with ½ cup of the glaze, cover, and cook on LOW for 6 hours.